waikontse/blogs_and_articles/articles/Stop overengineering.md

 ## When do we overengineer?

-Looking back at the diagram we can for the mayority of cases or overengineering into the right half, where the non-requirements reside.
+Looking at the diagram I say that overengineering mostly occurs into the right half of the diagram.
 This could mean that while thinking/working on certain feature, we haven't given it enough thought on the non-functional requirements.
 Or it's also possible we might be able to lower overengineering if we have the list of non-functional requirement beforehand.
 ![[functional-vs-nonfunctional-with-arrows.png]]

-Now, if we want to combine underengineering and overengineering, I would say that underengineering would reside in the left half of the diagram.
+Now, if we want to get an idea where underengineering and overengineering occurs, I would say that underengineering mostly occurs in the left half of the diagram.
 When we want to prevent underengineering, make sure your functional requirements are complete.

 ![[functional-vs-nonfunctional-with-arrows-2.png]]

 # How to prevent overengineering